jonnonz1/nz-statute-book/acts/public/2010/electricity-industry-act-2010.md

   (f) that person has the involvement by reason only that the person is a bare trustee of a trust to which the involvement or interest is subject; or
   (g) that person is involved only because the ordinary business of the person consists of or includes the selling of core assets of an electricity business, and the person does not operate those assets; or
   (h) that person has the involvement only because the person is an adviser or industry service provider.
-(2) For the purposes of subclause (1)(f), a trustee may be a bare trustee despite the fact that he or she is entitled as a trustee to be remunerated from the income or property of the trust.
+(2) For the purposes of subclause (1)﻿(f), a trustee may be a bare trustee despite the fact that he or she is entitled as a trustee to be remunerated from the income or property of the trust.

 ### 5 Meaning of control rights
-(1) For the purposes of this Act, a control right means a voting right attaching to a voting security.
+(1) For the purposes of this Act, a control right means a voting right attaching to a voting product.
-(2) A person has a control right if the person would have a relevant interest under sections 5 to 5B of the Securities Markets Act 1988, in the voting securities that confer that right,—
+(2) A person has a control right if the person would have a relevant interest, under sections 235 to 238 of the Financial Markets Conduct Act 2013, in the voting products that confer that right,—
-  (a) if voting security, in relation to a body, meant a security of the body that confers a right to vote at meetings of members (whether or not there is any restriction or limitation on the number of votes that may be cast by or on behalf of the holder of the security), and includes a security that, in accordance with the terms of the security, is convertible into a security of that kind; and
+  (a) if voting product, in relation to a body, meant a financial product of the body that confers a right to vote at meetings of members (whether or not there is any restriction or limitation on the number of votes that may be cast by, or on behalf of, the holder of the financial product); and included a financial product that, in accordance with the terms of the financial product, is convertible into a financial product of that kind; and
-  (b) if references in those sections to a number or percentage of voting securities were a reference to the number or percentage of the votes conferred by those securities.
+  (b) if references in those sections to a number or percentage of voting products were references to the number or percentage of the votes conferred by those financial products.
+(3) In subclause (2), financial product has the same meaning as in section 7 of the Financial Markets Conduct Act 2013.

 ### 6 Meaning of equity return rights
 (1) For the purposes of this Act, a person has an equity return right in relation to a business if the person has a right or entitlement or expectancy to receive equity returns, directly or indirectly, of the business.